 The Auburn Road Landfill site comprises 200 acres of land located next to the northeast corner of the intersection of Auburn Road and Old Derry Road in the town of Londonderry.

-In 1989, EPA selected a source control action to prevent contact with on-site waste materials and to minimize the additional release of contaminants into the environment by constructing multi-layered caps over each disposal area.
-The source control action was completed in the fall of 1994.
+In 1989, EPA selected a source control action remedy to prevent contact with on-site waste materials and to minimize the additional release of contaminants into the environment by constructing multi-layered caps over each disposal area.
+The source control action remedy was completed in the fall of 1994.

 In the spring of 2008, an evaluation of the site arsenic data using the Monitoring and Remediation Optimization System (MAROS) was performed to assist EPA and DES with groundwater data trend analysis and long-term monitoring optimization at the site.
-Evaluation of historical groundwater arsenic data for the site supports the statistical analysis of trends presented in the fourth Five-Year Review Report.
-These trends indicate a decrease in dissolved mass of arsenic in the overburden aquifer since landfill capping in 1994.
+Evaluation of historical groundwater arsenic data for the site supported the statistical analysis of trends presented in the fourth Five-Year Review Report.
+These trends indicated a decrease in dissolved mass of arsenic in the overburden aquifer since landfill capping in 1994.

 Data identified in the fourth Five-Year Review Report was used in the development of an updated solute transport model for the site.
 The upgraded model provided a better understanding of arsenic concentrations in groundwater.
 The model was constructed to simulate arsenic concentrations representative of both pre- and post-capping conditions and also attempted to update and establish more accurate timeframes for groundwater arsenic concentrations to reach cleanup goals for the site.

-In February 2010 the Source Control Operations and Maintenance Report was issued to EPA and NHDES for the 2009 landfill inspections and soil gas monitoring.
+In February 2010, the Source Control Operations and Maintenance Report was issued to EPA and NHDES for the 2009 landfill inspections and soil gas monitoring.
 The report represents the completion of 15 years of O&M post-closure activities at the site.